The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-A discretionary life sentence is a life sentence given to an offender in respect of an offence for which life imprisonment is provided as the maximum penalty.
+A discretionary life sentence is a life sentence given to an offender in respect of an offence for which life imprisonment (or custody for life) is available but not fixed by law.

-A number of offences carry life imprisonment, eg manslaughter, arson, robbery.
-However, this does not mean that an offender will receive a life sentence.
+A number of offences carry life imprisonment, eg manslaughter, kidnapping, torture and hijacking.
+However, this does not necessarily mean that an offender will receive a life sentence.

 Life sentences are generally reserved for those cases where the culpability of the offender is particularly high or the offence exceptionally serious.